-In addition, in the event Enron loses its investment grade debt rating, Enron could be required to repay, refinance or cash collateralize additional facilities totaling $3.8 billion; which primarily consists of $2.435 billion of debt in Osprey Trust (“Osprey”) and $915 million of debt in Marlin Water Trust (“Marlin”).
+Potential Impact of Loss of Investment Grade Ratings.
+In the event Enron loses its investment grade debt rating, Enron could be required to repay, refinance or cash collateralize additional facilities totaling $3.8 billion, which primarily consist of $2.4 billion of debt in Osprey Trust (Osprey) and $915 million of debt in Marlin Water Trust (Marlin).
 For a description of the Marlin and Osprey Trusts and related debt obligations, see Note 8.
-Marlin and Osprey contain certain Note Trigger Events to protect the note holders, including (i) an Enron senior unsecured debt rating below investment grade by any of the three major credit rating agencies concurrent with an Enron stock closing price of $34.13 per share in the case of Marlin and $59.78 per share in the case of Osprey; (ii) a cross default to Enron senior obligations in excess of $100 million and $50 million for Marlin and Osprey, respectively; and (iii) the requirement that an amount sufficient to redeem the notes be deposited with a trustee 120 days prior to maturity dates of January 15, 2003 and July 15, 2003 for Osprey and Marlin, respectively.
-As of November 16, 2001 the Enron stock closing price was $___ per share.
-In the event a Note Trigger Event would occur, Enron has 21 days to file a registration statement for the issuance of equity.
+Marlin and Osprey contain certain Note Trigger Events to protect the note holders, including (i) an Enron senior unsecured debt rating below investment grade by any of the three major credit rating agencies concurrent with an Enron stock closing price of $34.13 per share or below in the case of Marlin and $59.78 per share or below in the case of Osprey; (ii) a cross default to Enron senior obligations in excess of $100 million and $50 million for Marlin and Osprey, respectively; and (iii) the requirement that an amount sufficient to redeem the notes be deposited with a trustee 120 days prior to maturity dates of January 15, 2003 and July 15, 2003 for Osprey and Marlin, respectively.
+As of November 16, 2001 the Enron stock closing price was $9.00 per share.
+In the event a Note Trigger Event were to occur, Enron has 21 days to file a registration statement for the issuance of equity to repay the notes.
 In the event Enron files its registration statement, such registration statement has 90 days from the Note Trigger Event to become effective.
-In the event that Enron does not file its registration statement or the registration statement is not effective during the respective time requirements, Enron would have an immediate cash obligation to repay the notes.
-Any Enron registration statement filed cannot become effective until completion of the[SEC and] Special Committee investigation[s] In the event the registration is effective, Enron can sell equity to repay the notes.
+Any Enron registration statement filed cannot become effective until Enron files its restated audited consolidated financial statements which is not expected until completion of the Special Committee investigation.
+In addition, the Dynegy merger agreements precludes equity issuances over $2 billion without Dynegy’s consent.
+In the event that Enron does not file its registration statement or the registration statement is not effective during the respective time requirements, Enron must pursue a private placement of equity, if permitted.
 If Enron fails to sell equity in an amount sufficient to repay the notes, Enron is obligated to immediately pay the difference in cash.
-In the event that Enron fails to repay these commitments described above or is unable to obtain a waiver of such obligations, Enron would be in default under its Revolving Credit Agreements which in turn create cross defaults to most of Enron’s other bank debt facilities.
-The occurrence of such events would have a material adverse impact on Enron’s ability to continue as a going concern.
+Enron has engaged an investment bank to pursue a restructuring of the Osprey obligations; however, Enron cannot predict the success of this effort.
+In the event that Enron fails to repay these commitments described above or is unable to obtain a waiver of such obligations, Enron would be in default under its Revolving Credit Agreements, which in turn create cross defaults to most of Enron’s other bank debt facilities.

+Enron may be required to sell the Partnership, Osprey and/or Marlin assets for amounts below their carrying values.
+Upon determining the intended manner of disposition and the resulting impact on the value of the Partnership, Osprey and/or Marlin assets, Enron may be required to record appropriate asset writedowns, possibly as early as the fourth quarter of 2001.

-While it is not possible to predict whether Enron’s immediate liquidity actions, near-term action plan or other actions to address the factors potentially impacting liquidity will be adequate to maintain Enron’s investment grade creditrating, favorably address immediately pending debt payment obligations or Enron’s actions to refinance debt obligations due within the next 15 months.
+It is not possible to predict whether any or all of the actions described above will be adequate to maintain Enron’s investment grade credit rating or favorably impact the ability of Enron to refinance debt obligations that become due.
 An adverse outcome with respect to any of these matters could have a material adverse impact on Enron’s ability to continue as a going concern.